Has Been vs. Have Been: Mastering the Nuances of Perfect Tense

 Conclusion

 Mastering the use of "has been" and "have been" requires careful attention to subject-verb agreement and an understanding of the present perfect tense.
 By understanding the nuances of this tense and avoiding common pitfalls, you can significantly enhance the clarity and accuracy of your writing and speaking.
 Remember to always consider the context and choose the verb phrase that best reflects the duration, completion, and relevance of the action being described.
-With practice and careful attention, you will confidently navigate the complexities of these essential verb phrases.
+With practice and careful attention, you will confidently manage the complexities of these essential verb phrases.